AntonioGorguts/FootballWorldCupScoreboard/README.md

 For example, I'm validating the team name only through a factory and letting it be as it is through constructor, but for football score it always should be greater then zero, so there are validations both in factory with custom exception and in the constructor with ```IllegalArgumentException```.
 Also, same for score setters.

+Also, I'm not treating the same score as before, when trying to update the score for match as an error, just as an info in logger

+For example, match Mexico 0 - Canada 5, and update comes with same scores Mexico 0 - Canada 5, so it's better to just inform user, but not to throw some exceptions, but that's depends on business logic again

 I've added ``FootballWorldCupDemo`` and request directory ``(src/main/java/scoreboard/request)`` only to imitate some form of demo data, so there are no test coverage for them as it it is meant only for presenting the demo of the library functionality

 Without ``FootballWorldCupDemo`` and request directory (src/main/java/scoreboard/request) the test coverage have this value: